Giitto/achievements-static-solver/README.md

 Godot can create easily portable app than can be de-compiled without too much trouble, I also want to learn more about UI logic and the engine.

 ### How to install
-Download the corresponding zip for your operating system from the [release page](https://github.com/Giitto/achievements-static-solver/releases) and decompress where you want as long as the 2 files are in the same folder.
+Download the corresponding executable for your operating system from the [release page](https://github.com/Giitto/achievements-static-solver/releases) and place it where you want.
 You can use the app as is, but since A.S.S is portable it is better to put the executable in a specific folder and create a shortcut for quick access.
 I also recommend doing this because the app doesn't create a copy or cache of achievement image for the moment and the save file use complete path to find the image.

 ### How to use